mortenmoulder/TwitchClipper/README.md

 ﻿# TwitchClipper
 Download Twitch.tv clips using youtube-dl on any platform that can compile and run .NET 5.0 applications.

-Currently only supported on Windows and Linux, as I need to test MacOS (it should compile, but currently I cannot confirm if youtube-dl works or not.

 **There is also no error handling what so ever, so if a request fails.. it might just fail.
 Will have to look into that later.
 Made this in a couple of hours, so bear 🐻 with me.**

 ## Configuration